heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 The maintainers might ask for changes.
 If they do, you will need to make the changes locally, commit them and push them to the repository.

+#### Accept the invitation

+Once the pull request is approved, you will receive an invitation to join the GitHub organization.
+Accept the invitation so you are part of the course and we can notify all the students at the same time using GitHub Discussions.

 #### Check the results

 Once the pull request is approved and merged, you can check the results on the